 My Style of Photography

-I'd describe my photographic style as a mutt.
-A mix between mostly lifestyle and documentary-style photography.
+I'd describe my photographic style as a mix between mostly lifestyle and documentary-style photography.
 With both, the attention is on connection and everyday life, not on being photographed.
 I love this approach because it's far more laid-back and natural.
 And I love focusing on telling a story.
 I LOVE just letting a scene unfold naturally.
 Even when I position a family or throw out a prompt, my favorite photos are almost always the ones that follow, the fall out of the pose as I like to say.

 Are you looking for natural, unforced photos that capture your baby just as she is?
 Then please reach out!
 I LOVE this style of photography.